Ahmad Kaddour

-Ahmad "Babyface"Kaddour (born January 1, 1982, Lebanon) is a professional boxer.
+Ahmad "Babyface" Kaddour (born January 1, 1982, Lebanon) is a professional boxer.

 Personal life

 Born in Tripoli, Lebanon, Kaddour's parents fled the 1982 Lebanon War and Ahmad grew up in Denmark where he got his start in boxing.
 He has moved back and forth between Europe and the United States since 2003.

 Professional boxing career

-The beginning
+Beginning

 After winning the Danish National Amateur Championship in 2000, and his 2nd Nordic Amateur Championship (1999 and 2000), and much international amateur experience (Dual in England, Finland, Dual in Sweden, Home dual v Sweden, Germany), Kaddour turned pro.
 Kaddour started his career in Europe, fighting in Denmark, Wales, Hungary, Finland, Italy and Germany including a fight against Alessio Furlan at Braunschweig, Germany.
 The fight went the full distance with Kaddour winning narrowly on points to inflict Furlan with the first defeat of his professional career.
 Soon after Kaddour moved to the United States to further his career.